 - Expect to talk to company representatives for about five minutes.
-Prepare two or three insightful, wellthought-out questions to ask.
+Prepare two or three insightful, well-thought-out questions to ask.
 Questions should show that you thoroughly researched the company. - Maintain good eye contact and enthusiasm. - Ask for a business card and offer your resume, but don't be alarmed if the recruiter doesn't have a card to give you.
 Recruiters frequently limit the number of cards they distribute so that they won't have hundreds of messages when they return to their offices.
-With a little detective
+With a little detective work, you can often figure out their email addresses after the fair. - Ask about next steps in the process. - Take notes after each visit; you will utilize them in your followup. - Try to speak to two or three people at each company. - Thank them for their time. - Visit some of the other companies at the fair after you have met with your target companies.
+You never know one of these companies may turn out to be a great fit for you. - If you had a phone interview with a company before the conference and didn't make it to the second round or your initial booth conversation did not go as well as you hoped, consider stopping by the booth and/or attending their reception to reiterate your interest.
+Students sometimes land interviews and offers after a second try.

-- work, you can often figure out their email addresses after the fair (see page 30 for some sites that might help). - Ask about next steps in the process. - Take notes after each visit; you will use your notes in your follow-up. - Try to speak to two or three people at each company. - Thank them for their time. - Visit some of the other companies at the fair after you have met with your target companies.
-You never know one of these companies may turn out to be a great fit for you. - If you had a phone interview with a company before the conference and didn't make it to the second round or your initial booth conversation did not go as well as you hoped, consider stopping by the booth and/ or attending their reception to reiterate your interest.
-Students sometimes land interviews and offers after a second try. - Save the "shopping" (picking up freebies) for after your networking.
+• Save the "shopping" (picking up freebies) for after your networking.
 You don't want to lug around a lot of bags.